I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl-usb-register-for-transport-characteristics-change.md

 <p>This request can be sent by a user mode application, UMDF driver, or a KMDF driver.
 USB driver stack checks for stale and bad registration handle.
 If the request is received on a handle before registration and after unregistration, the driver stack fails the request. </p>

-<p> The transport characteristics of MA-USB mediums can vary significantly over time.
-If the client diver is interested in knowing the latest information at all times, the driver must register for notification by sending  the request. </p>

-<p>This request can be sent by a user mode application, UMDF driver, or a KMDF driver.
-USB driver stack checks for stale and bad registration handle.
-If the request is received on a handle before registration and after unregistration, the driver stack fails the request. </p>

-<p> The transport characteristics of MA-USB mediums can vary significantly over time.
-If the client diver is interested in knowing the latest information at all times, the driver must register for notification by sending  the request. </p>

-<p>This request can be sent by a user mode application, UMDF driver, or a KMDF driver.
-USB driver stack checks for stale and bad registration handle.
-If the request is received on a handle before registration and after unregistration, the driver stack fails the request. </p>

-<p> The transport characteristics of MA-USB mediums can vary significantly over time.
-If the client diver is interested in knowing the latest information at all times, the driver must register for notification by sending  the request. </p>

-<p>This request can be sent by a user mode application, UMDF driver, or a KMDF driver.
-USB driver stack checks for stale and bad registration handle.
-If the request is received on a handle before registration and after unregistration, the driver stack fails the request. </p>

-<p> The transport characteristics of MA-USB mediums can vary significantly over time.
-If the client diver is interested in knowing the latest information at all times, the driver must register for notification by sending  the request. </p>

-<p>This request can be sent by a user mode application, UMDF driver, or a KMDF driver.
-USB driver stack checks for stale and bad registration handle.
-If the request is received on a handle before registration and after unregistration, the driver stack fails the request. </p>

 ## -requirements
 <table>
 <tr>